 Importing Old Micro-Machinations

-One of the features of the tool is the ability to import Micro-Machinations and provide a visual for them.
-However the tool operates in a new version of Micro-Machinations that contains a position variable, older versions of Micro-Machination files lack this variable, so the tool cannot place the nodes on the screen.
+One of the features of the tool is the ability to import textual Micro-Machinations of earlier versions and provide a visual for them.
+However, the tool operates in a new version of Micro-Machinations that contains a position variable, older versions of Micro-Machination files lack this variable, so the tool cannot place the nodes on the screen.

 A short research in placement algorithms should be done and the best choice should be used to place nodes in a logical manner when importing nodes that have no position.
 A function has already been made that is called when a Micro-Machinations file is imported that does not have positions, currently it sends an error message to the console.
 This function could contain new logic to assign new positions to all imported nodes.